fhiso/legacy-format/serialization.md

 {.note} Strictly, GEDCOM 5.5 was the last version to be publicly released back in 1995.
-However a draft of a proposed GEDCOM 5.5.1 dated 2 October 1999 was made public, and is generally considered to have the status of standard and has been implemented in many applications.
+However a draft of a proposed GEDCOM 5.5.1 dated 2 October 1999 was made public; it is generally considered to have the status of a standard and has been widely implemented.

 FHISO are undertaking a program of work to produce a modernised yet backward-compatible reformulation of GEDCOM under the name ELF, the new